If you are nervous about having a comfortable sleep pad while sleeping in a tent, this blog will help you choose the best sleep pad for you.

 But this is extremely important to consider before purchasing a sleep pad.
 A good sleep pad for backpacking isn’t necessarily the best for car camping.
 Not to worry though, I’ve taken the liberty of listing the sleep pads for the adventures they best serve.

-Weight, R-Value, thickness, pack size, length, width, shape, repair kit, noise, gender, and price are all things you will want to take into consideration when buying a sleep pad.
+Weight, R-value, thickness, pack size, length, width, shape, repair kit, noise, gender, and price are all things you will want to take into consideration when buying a sleeping pad.

-- Weight: The heavier the sleep mat, the thicker and usually comfier it is.
+- Weight: The heavier the sleeping mat, the thicker and usually comfier it is.
 How heavy of a sleep pad do you want?
-If you’re car camping it’s not a big deal but if you are looking for a sleep mat for backpacking, lighter is better.
+If you’re car camping it’s not a big deal but if you are looking for a sleep mat for backpacking, a lighter is better.